 Buckingham Palace - Photo by DAVID ILIFF.
 License: CC-BY-SA 3.0

-In 2018 the Royal Garden Parties will be held on Tuesday 15 May, Thursday 31 May and Tuesday 05 June at Buckingham Palace, London.
+This year the Royal Garden Parties will be held on Wednesday 15 May, Tuesday 21 May and Wednesday 29 May at Buckingham Palace, London.

-Invitations are collected from New Zealand House by the successful applicants and their guests on the day of their Garden Party between 11am and 2pm.
+- All invitations will need to be collected in person by the successful applicants and their guests from New Zealand House on the day of their Garden Party between 11am and 2pm.

-Ladies are requested to wear a day dress with hat or service uniform (trousers are not usually worn).
+- The dress code for women is a day dress with hat, or service uniform.
+Trousers are not normally worn.
 Gloves are optional.

 Each year, the New Zealand High Commission receives a small allocation of tickets for the two Queen's Birthday Parade ceremonies which we make available by public ballot for New Zealanders visiting or resident in the United Kingdom.

 The parades are The Colonel's Review, which is the final dress rehearsal, and Trooping the Colour, which the Queen attends.
 Both events are run by The Household Division (external link) (external link) - the seven British Army Regiments serving her Majesty.